Robert P. Kogod

-Robert P. Kogod is a business executive and philanthropist.
+Robert P. Kogod (born 1931 or 1932) is a business executive and philanthropist.
 Along with his brother-in-law, Robert H. Smith, Kogod led the Charles E. Smith Companies, the real estate company that developed much of the Crystal City neighborhood, just south of Washington, D.C.

+Early life and education

+Kogod's family fled Poland in 1905 due to persecution and antisemitism.
+Kogod grew up in Washington, DC, attended Roosevelt High School, and graduated from American University in 1962.

 Career

-In 1956, Kogod, who was already a real estate developer, married Arlene Smith, the daughter of real estate tycoon Charles E. Smith.
-In 1959, Kogod joined the Charles E. Smith Companies.
+In 1956, Kogod, who was already a real estate developer, married Arlene Smith, the daughter of real estate tycoon Charles E. Smith; he joined the Charles E. Smith Companies in 1959.

 Kogod and his brother-in-law, Robert H. Smith, took charge of the company in 1967.
 Robert Smith oversaw construction and development, and Kogod led leasing and management.
 In 1995, Forbes estimated the Smith family fortune to be worth $560 million.

-In 2001, the residential division of the company was merged into Archstone, which was sold to Equity Residential and Avalon Bay in 2013.
+In 2001, the residential division of the company was merged into Archstone.
 The commercial division of the company was merged into Vornado Realty Trust, which merged the division into JBG Smith in 2017.